Table of contents

 - Weight: –

-The VIT SLS offers a relatively large build volume compared to the other 3D printers in this range, allowing for even more parts to be 3D printed at once.
+The VIT SLS offers a relatively large build volume compared to the other 3D printers in this range.
 A 7-inch touchscreen offers a friendly user experience, and Wi-Fi connectivity enables standalone 3D printing.

 RED ROCK 3D RED ROCK